555bookclub/555bookclub/content/pages/posts/mistborn.md

 ![](/images/purple-zucchini.jpg)

 The world is one blackened by ash which falls perpetually from a series of volcanoes turning the earth brown and the sky red.
 The society is deeply divided between skaa (peasants who are essentially slaves) and the nobility.
-This empire has been dubbed the ***Final Empire*** with the Lord Ruler as its head, and immortal "Silver of Infinity" or "Piece of God".
+This empire has been dubbed the ***Final Empire*** with the Lord Ruler as its head, an immortal "Silver of Infinity" or "Piece of God".

 While the world is quite grim, Sanderson avoids a trend in gritty fantasy by refusing to pen all his characters as morally gray.
 There are some elements of the anti-hero, but the book's characters are largely likable while remaining fully fleshed out